 The CSV file contains a row describing each VM analyzed, and a set of columns that show

 the results from applying each rule to the VMs.
 For example, if a VM has

-SELinux enabled, then the fit score will have a maximum value of 5.0, and the csv file
+SELinux enabled, then the fit score has a maximum value of 5.0, and the CSV file

 contains that information in a column named "